-Certain WGS with a minimal number of qubits may be necessary during the implementation of certain algorithms, and in such cases, the goal will be to generate WGS with a required number of qubits from the same state with an arbitrary number of qubits by making local measurements.
-For cluster state, such a measurement approach is well known \cite{rauss_pra2003}.
-In this paper, we present a local measurement strategy that allows us to obtain local unitary equivalent WGS with adjusted weights.
+Certain WGSs with a minimal number of qubits may be necessary during the implementation of certain algorithms, and in such cases, the goal will be to generate WGSs with a required number of qubits from the same state with an arbitrary number of qubits by making local measurements.
+For cluster states, such a measurement approach is well known \cite{rauss_pra2003}.
+In this paper, we present a local measurement strategy that allows us to obtain a local unitary equivalent WGS with adjusted weights.

 The paper is structured in the following manner.
 In Sec. \ref{sec:Weighted Graph State}, we introduce the exact expression of the WGS in various lattice geometries.
 The closed forms of GGM are calculated in Sec. \ref{sec:GGMWG}.
-Using the trends of GGM, detection of transitions in the fall-off rates of the evolution Hamiltonian is presented in Sec. \ref{sec:alpha_indicator} while the investigations of emulating the GME in the LR model through the SR ones is examined in Sec. \ref{sec:mimick}.
+Using the trends of GGM, detection of transitions in the fall-off rates of the evolution Hamiltonian is presented in Sec. \ref{sec:alpha_indicator} while the investigations of emulating the GME state in the LR model through the SR ones is examined in Sec. \ref{sec:mimick}.
 We discuss the impact of local measurements on the WGS in Sec. \ref{sec:measurement_effect}.
-The concluding remarks is included in Sec. \ref{sec:conclu}.
+Concluding remarks are included in Sec. \ref{sec:conclu}.